-Collection Risk Management
+2. Collection Risk

 Collection risk is defined as the risk of a counterparty failing to complete its contractual obligations when they fall due.
 The consequent loss is either the amount of the debt not paid back or the loss incurred when the counterparty delays payment.
+Based on management's risk assessment, the Group's consignment business segment has a higher risk of receiving late payments compared to the outright and retail business segment.